-The Daiwa Anglo-Japanese Foundation will host a recital by internationally acclaimed classical guitarist, Sean Shibe.
-This recital will follow Shibe’s debut tour of Japan in January 2018, featuring performances and masterclasses in Takasaki City Core Hall (Tokyo), Musashino Shimin Bunka Kaikan (Tokyo) and Munetsugu Hall (Nagoya), organised by the Musashino Cultural Foundation.
+The Daiwa Anglo-Japanese Foundation hosted a recital by internationally acclaimed classical guitarist, Sean Shibe.
+This recital followed Shibe’s debut tour of Japan in January 2018, featuring performances and masterclasses in Takasaki City Core Hall (Tokyo), Musashino Shimin Bunka Kaikan (Tokyo) and Munetsugu Hall (Nagoya), organised by the Musashino Cultural Foundation.

-In this concert, Shibe will perform Lute Suite No.2 in A minor (originally in C minor) BWV 997 by J.S.
+In this concert, Shibe performed Lute Suite No.2 in A minor (originally in C minor) BWV 997 by J.S.
 Bach, and a selection of Etudes and Preludes by Villa-Lobos.

 Shibe on YouTube, performing at the Wigmore Hall in 2016.

 Sean Shibe was born in Edinburgh in 1992 of English and Japanese heritage.
 He studied at the Royal Conservatoire of Scotland, and is currently with Paolo Pegoraro in Italy.
 At the age of 20 he became the first guitarist to be selected for the BBC Radio 3 New Generation Artists scheme, and the only solo guitarist to be awarded a Borletti-Buitoni Trust Fellowship.
 He was selected by the Young Classical Artists Trust in 2015.
 In 2017, Shibe’s softLOUD project premiered to critical acclaim at the East Neuk and Edinburgh International Fringe Festivals.
 Challenging preconceptions, softLOUD juxtaposes early Scottish lute pieces for acoustic guitar, with electric guitar arrangements of multi-tracked repertoire including US composer Julia Wolfe’s powerful elegy LAD and David Lang’s Killer.